"What’s New? What’s Next? Jewish Studies in the time of pandemic", a new GEOP podcast series

 Each panel will consist of a two lectures: a general lecture and the source lecture.

-- Dr Gerben Zaagsma, Professor Marcin Wodziński, and others, will consider the future of digital research and Jewish studies in light of these uncertain times.
+- The future of digital research and Jewish studies in light of these uncertain times

 The series will conclude with podcasts devoted to what’s next?
 How will Jewish studies change?
 Will we turn to new methods?
 Are we facing a paradigm shift?
-We will post the podcasts every two weeks on POLIN Museum’s website, Spotify, and other platforms.
+We will post the podcasts periodically on POLIN Museum’s website, Spotify and Spreaker.
 Don’t miss an update.
 Subscribe to our newsletter!

 The conference is organized within the Global Education Outreach Program.